Edited by humans. Written by AI. How our editing works

 The Power of Being a Wallflower

 Bustamante talks about the "gray man"—that person who is so unassuming they can go unnoticed in any crowd.
-It reminds me of a colleague from my HR days who always seemed to fly under the radar yet consistently delivered exceptional work.
-This person never sought the spotlight, yet when promotions came around, they were often the first considered.
+This concept applies in workplace dynamics as well: individuals who always seem to fly under the radar yet consistently deliver exceptional work often stand out when promotions come around.
 Their secret?
-They understood the value of consistency and reliability over flashiness.
+They understand the value of consistency and reliability over flashiness.

 "A good covert operator is born with a certain series of skills.
 They are very good at thinking on their feet," Bustamante notes.